Skip to main content

 NURS 639P Intensive Practicum II

-This clinical course provides nursing students with clinical experiences in obstetrics, hospice, and palliative care.
-Students provide holistic nursing care that is safe, person centered and culturally sensitive for individuals and families from diverse backgrounds from birth to end of life.
-Experiences include the application of evidence, holistic nursing theory, clinical decision making, delegation, advocacy, and interprofessional collaboration.
-Competence Statement: Knows the nursing concepts, skills and underlying pathophysiological concepts well enough to provide safe, holistic nursing care to individuals and families in obstetrics, hospice, and palliative care settings.
+This clinical course provides nursing students with experiences in obstetrics, hospice, and palliative care.
+Students provide holistic nursing care that is safe, person-centered and culturally sensitive care for individuals and families from diverse backgrounds.
+Experiential learning focuses on application of evidence-based practice, clinical decision making, delegation, advocacy, interpersonal communication, and interprofessional collaboration in complex healthcare systems.

 Prerequisites